crazy2266/slim-data-crypt/README.md

 # slim-data-crypt
-A simple cryptography library which is specifically optimized for ARM architecture.
+A simple cryptography library which is specifically optimized for ARM64 architecture.

 Supported Algorithms:
 - SHA-2